sbrl/Pepperminty-Wiki/README.md

 More detailed information about installing Pepperminty Wiki can be found on [this repository's wiki](https://github.com/sbrl/Pepperminty-Wiki/wiki/Installing) (CATION: OUTDATED - SEE BELOW).

 ### Getting Your Copy
-Pepperminty Wiki is made up o fa single file: `index.php`.
+Pepperminty Wiki is made up of a single file: `index.php`.
 You can get it in 3 different ways:

 #### From this repository
 The fastet way is to download the `index.php` file located in the repository.
 This is the development release, and should _mostly_ work.
 It comes pre-packaged with all the latest modules, too!